 This is compared to four-door sedans which are more often driven by older, more conservative individuals with families.

 In this case, the Mercedes would cost much more to insure than the smaller, two-door Chevy because it would be viewed as a riskier vehicle.
-Several other factors including many driver characteristics and individual vehicle features also impact the cost of car insurance.
+Several other factors including many driver characteristics and individual vehicle standard features also impact the cost of car insurance.

 There are several features about a car that impact the cost to insure it beyond the number of doors it has:

 - Horsepower – A car with a V4 engine will be seen as safer because it typically travels at a slower speed than a car with a V6 or V8 engine.

 - Safety features – These features may cost more upfront but may save you money in the long run when you consider insurance discounts.
 These safety features include: